-Western T2T is designed for Train to Train skaters (11-14 females, 12-15 males) from Western Canada to skate a two day style competition.
-This competition will be most beneficial to skaters with some racing experience that are looking to become more competitive and move towards higher performance competitions.
-Note: there will be NO exemptions outside of the L2T's that meet the time standards below.
+Western T2T will be open ONLY Train to Train skaters (11-14 females, 12-15 males) from Western Canada.
+This competition will be most beneficial to skaters with some racing experience that are looking to become more competitive.
+This competition will NOT include other age groups (i.e. no L2T's will be eligible, though Speedtacular is being held in conjunction and will have opportunities for all non T2T skaters).